karma4u101/FoBo/README.md

 FoBo Bootstrap and Less
 -----------------------

-The FoBo module allows you to tweak your generated bootstrap.css (only available for bootstrap >= v2.0.0 via variables.less in src/main/less/bootstrap/[version]/ see bootstrap documentation for available tweaks.
+The FoBo-Less module allows you to tweak your generated bootstrap.css (only available for bootstrap >= v2.0.0 via variables.less see bootstrap documentation for available tweaks.

 Authors